 “I thought OSU would provide a better experience, enable me to be closer to my professors, offer exposure to different fields, have undergraduate research opportunities – and it has definitely been worth it,” she says.

 When she got to Oregon State, Swanson’s adviser, senior biochemistry instructor Kevin Ahern, listened when she delved more deeply into her passion for working on issues related to environmental toxicity and helped guide her interests toward biochemistry and biophysics.
-He also introduced her to Robert Tanguay, a Distinguished Professor of environmental and molecular toxicology.
+He also introduced her to Robyn Tanguay, a Distinguished Professor of environmental and molecular toxicology.

 Between her freshman and sophomore years, Swanson worked full time as a Howard Hughes Medical Institute (HMMI) undergraduate researcher in the Sinnhuber Aquatic Research Laboratory under Tanguay’s direction.